Network-Direction/chatbot/docs/web-service.md

 &nbsp;<br>
-### /mist
+### <handler>
 Method: POST
-This is where Mist webhooks are sent
-This also tracks the IP address of the webhook sender
-* Uses the X-Forwarded-For header, if it exists (good if there's a reverse proxy in the path)
-* Uses the IP address that sends to Flask, if the X-Forwarded-For header is not there
+This is a dynamic route, which is created based on plugins
+Webhooks are sent to this location, and then authenticated using a header, as specified by the plugin
+The plugins handler method is called to deal with the webhook

 &nbsp;<br>